epiphanyinc/ng-resource-model/README.md

-### Model  than abstracts the creation of the resources, thus making a pattern to easy use and fast.
+### Model than abstracts the creation of the resources, thus making a pattern to use ngResource easily and fastly.

-### quick start
+### How to install
 `bower i yoda-resource-model`

 # Dependencies